Shotgun Licence Revocation

 Our Team of experienced Solicitors can guide you through the appeal process and attempt to negotiate with the Firearms Department at the outset to try and avoid the matter resulting in a full appeal at the Crown Court.

-If you require our expert advice on any area of Firearms Licensing then please contact us for a free, no obligation case discussion on 01754 897150 or request a call back by submitting a contact form now.
+If you require our expert advice on any area of Firearms Licensing then please contact us on 01754 897150 or request a call back by submitting a contact form now.

 If you decide you wish to instruct us, we are able to offer a fixed fee scheme to assist you in funding your case.
 If you are member of BASC you may also find that your membership incorporates an insurance policy which could potentially cover your legal costs.